awjlogan/emon32-fw/README.md

 ## Compiling

 Compiling the firmware requires the correct toolchain.
-The Makefile is for a Cortex-M0+ based microcontroller, specifically the Atmel ATSAMD10D14.
+The Makefile is for a Cortex-M0+ based microcontrollers, specifically the Atmel ATSAMD11D14 and ATSAMD21J.
 You will need the [Arm gcc toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) (may be available as a package in your distribution).

 To build the firmware:

-  `firmware > make`
+  `> make`

 This will generate `firmware/build/emon32.elf` which can then be flashed to the microcontroller.

+If you do not have the Arm gcc toolchain on $PATH, you can specify the path in `> Makefile`

 ### Bootloader

-It is possible to use a small USB bootloader with the ATSAMD11.
-This can be [found here](https://github.com/majbthrd/SAMDx1-USB-DFU-Bootloader).
-For the ATSAMD11, there is a limited number of pins available, so the USB functionality is muxed externally.
+The emon32-Pi2 comes preloaded with a UF2 bootloader.

 #### Preparing the firmware

-The bootloader occupies the first 1KB of flash.
+The bootloader occupies the first 8KB of flash.
 The linker must be modified to account for the change of address.
 In `firmware/linker/samd11d14.ld`, in the `MEMORY` section, uncomment the line with `OFFSET = 0x00000400` and comment the line with `OFFSET = 0x00000000`.
 Recompile the firmware as normal.
 Note that the maximum size of the emon32 is now 1 KB less than without the bootloader.

 The new `emon32.elf` file must then be converted to a DFU file for upload.

 #### Uploading the firmware

-  1. Power off the emon32
+  1. Power off the emon32-Pi2
   2. Connect one end of the USB-C cable
-  3. While holding down the emon32's button, connect the other end of the USB cable
+  3. While holding down the emon32's `RESET` button, connect the other end of the USB cable
-  4. The emon32 will enter the bootloader, as indicated by XX.
+  4. The emon32 will enter the bootloader, as indicated by the **PROG** LED lighting up.

 #### Installing the bootloader